Resources are provided on the terms set out in our Terms and Conditions

 2. Climate Crisis Briefing – climate change risks and opportunities, scenario analysis and strategy (14 October 2019).

-The speakers were Richard Gillingwater, chair of SSE and Daniel Klier, Global Head of Sustainable Finance, HSBC (plus an expert panel).
+The speakers were Richard Gillingwater, Chair of SSE, Daniel Klier, Global Head of Sustainable Finance at HSBC, and Karina Litvack, Non-executive Director at Eni S.p.A (plus an expert panel).

 3. Climate Crisis Briefing – Financial statement impact and narrative reporting in the annual report event (6 December 2019).